jetendo/jquery-parallax-slider/readme.md

 - GitHub Home Page: https://github.com/jetendo/jquery-parallax-slider
 - This component is part of Jetendo CMS, https://www.jetendo.com/, but is designed to function on its own.

-## Usage

-Download the project and place the files in a web site that has CFML configured.

 ## Examples

 https://www.jetendo.com/manual/view/current/2.4.1/jquery-parallax-slider-examples.html